Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 It changes water through a process called electrolysis, creating two separate streams with different characteristics.

-A water ionizer uses electricity to separate water into an alkaline stream and an acidic stream.
+At the simplest level, the process can be summarized like this: A water ionizer uses electricity to separate water into an alkaline stream and an acidic stream.

-What Happens Inside a Water Ionizer
+What Happens Inside a Water Ionizer?

 Inside a typical water ionizer, incoming tap water first passes through a filter.